que-es-el-cloud-computing

 Among its advantages are the following:

 • Mobility.
-You can access your data from any computer with a network connection, and even through a 3G device.
+You can access your data from any computer with a network connection, and even through a device with 3G.

 • Compatibility.
-The services work through the web browser, so it doesn’t matter if you use Windows, Mac, Linux, or a portable device.
+Services work through a web browser, so it doesn’t matter if you use Windows, Mac, Linux, or a portable device.

-• Lower requirements.
-By moving the processing load to an external server, the user needs a less powerful device, allowing the use of smaller devices with longer battery life.
+• Lower Requirements.
+By shifting the processing load to an external server, the user needs a less powerful machine, allowing for the use of smaller devices with longer battery life.

 • Security.
-Data exchange is done through encrypted connections, preventing them from being intercepted.
-In addition, the data is not stored on the user’s computer, protecting them from possible viruses or information theft.
-Backup.
-External servers make their own backups, so it is almost impossible for them to be accidentally deleted, or due to your computer breaking.
+Data exchange is done through encrypted connections, preventing interception.
+Additionally, data is not stored on the user’s computer, protecting it from potential viruses or information theft.

 • Sharing.
-It is very easy to share files with the people you choose.
+It is very easy to share files with people you choose.

 • Collaboration.
-In many web applications, multiple users are allowed to work on the same document simultaneously, which is not possible with the traditional way of execution.
+Many web applications allow multiple users to work on the same document simultaneously, which is not possible with the traditional way of running programs.